-One of the main concerns associated with using artificial propagation to supplement natural populations and to increase harvest is the reduction in long-term fitness associated with interbreeding and loss of local adaptation in naturally spawning populations (Ford 2002, Mobrand et al. 2005, Paquet et al. 2011).
-Interbreeding can result in changes to the genetics of progeny and result in changes to the productivity of populations.
-Interbreeding can be intentional and substantial such as when the objective of the hatchery program is to increase natural production (Williamson et al. 2010, Ford et al. 2015a).
-Interbreeding can also be an unintentional byproduct of operating a hatchery program when hatchery-origin fish stray to nontarget spawning populations (Keefer and Caudill 2014, Ford et al. 2015b, see Pearsons and O'Connor and Pearsons and Miller chapters in this report).
-Despite the long-term risks of interbreeding between hatchery- and natural-origin fishes, we are not aware of standardized methods for long-term monitoring of the effects of hatcheries on naturally spawning populations.

-The long-term fitness of natural populations is related to their genetic diversity.
-However, hatchery programs select a subset of individuals whose probability of passing on genetic material to the next generation is increased by reducing mortality associated with freshwater rearing and development.
+These negative impacts occur when hatchery- and natural-origin fish interbreed, which may or may not be intentional.
+Interbreeding can be intentional and substantial such as when the objective of the hatchery program is to increase natural production (Ford et al. 2015a; Williamson et al. 2010).
+Interbreeding can also be an unintentional byproduct of operating a hatchery program when hatchery-origin fish stray to non-target spawning populations (Ford et al. 2015b; Keefer and Caudill 2014; see Pearsons and O'Connor and Pearsons and Miller chapters in this report).
+Hatchery programs select a subset of individuals whose probability of passing on genetic material to the next generation is increased by reducing mortality associated with freshwater rearing and development.
 This subset is often a relatively small number of individuals that then produce a large number of adult offspring and thus these programs can change allele frequencies and reduce effective population size (Ryman and Laikre 1991).
-Therefore, it is important to monitor the genetic status of the natural populations to determine if there are signs of changes in genetic distance among populations, changes in allele frequencies, linkage disequilibrium, and to estimate effective population size.
+Thus, it is important to monitor the genetic status of the natural populations to determine if there are signs of changes in within- and among-population genetic diversity, and to the degree possible, domestication.